 - Parsley – flat leaf and curly

-Fresh herbs are low in calories and provide a great source of vitamins A, C, K iron, folates, and aid indigestion.
+Fresh herbs are low in calories and provide a great source of vitamins A, C, and K iron, folates, and aid indigestion.

 You can use fresh or dried herbs but fresh herbs make salads taste so much better.